 Plenty of studies have shown that negotiating with a win-win mindset and being ready to make concessions lead to better outcomes and results.

-However, what he learned in years of experience is very well generalizable to both business negotiations and to our lives.
+And at least part of what he learned in hostage negotiations can also be generalizable to both business negotiations and to our lives.

 The main takeaway?

-That the secret to negotiating with the most aggressive and dangerous negotiators is to listen and empathize.
+That the secret to negotiating with the most aggressive and dangerous negotiators is to listen and empathize, says Voss.

 Another great book to negotiating when emotions run high.